iefserge/moltenc.dev/about.md

 ![Molten C]({{site.url}}/logo.svg){:width="200px"}

-__Molten C__ is a project to create an improved version of C, explore an alternative evolution path for C, divergent from C++, Objective-C or other languages in that space.
+__Molten C__ is a project to create an improved version of C, explore an alternative evolution path for C, divergent from C++, Objective-C or other languages in this space.
-The goal is to preserve an essence and "spirit" of C, and build on top of its existing libraries, including C standard library.
-Replacing C is a non-goal.
+The goal is to preserve an essence and "spirit" of C, and build on top of existing libraries, including C standard library.

-__Molten C__ is not source compatible with C, but it can import C headers and seamlessly interoperate with C libraries.
-This is possible because Molten C can compile C code and "transpile" C headers on the fly.
-Language can be integrated into C projects file-by-file.
+__Molten C__ is not source compatible with C, but compiler can import C headers and seamlessly interoperate with C libraries.
+This is possible because Molten C can compile C code and convert C headers on the fly.
+Code in this language can be integrated into C projects file-by-file.

-This is also a non-object-oriented language, more aligned with data oriented design paradigm.
+This is a "non-object-oriented" language, more aligned with data-oriented design paradigm.
 There are no classes, interfaces or type behaviors in the language.
-It goes another direction, featuring fully structural type system with opt-in nominal opaque types for data hiding.
+It goes another direction, featuring fully structural type system with support for opaque types for data hiding.

 The name __Molten C__ can mean various things:

-- C shaped into something "nicer"
-- C needlessly shaped into something completely useless
+- reforged C
-- extremely hot and liquified version of C
+- unusable version of C
+- language that is not SOLID
+- yet another language that has "C" in its name

 This language is not the best language for many programs, but it attempts to be really good for: